-The numerical results of the new code version 3.3, including the computational performance (Fig. 5.5) are almost identical to those of the previous release version 3.2.1.
+The numerical results of the new code version 3.3.1, including the computational performance (Fig. 5.6) are almost identical to those of the previous release versions 3.2.1. and 3.3.

 Despite the uncertainties in predicting the radial energy transport through the shroud the post-test calculation of test SFD-B9+ shows satisfying results concerning the bundle temperature behaviour compared to the experimental data.
 A very good agreement could be obtained with respect to cladding oxidation.